delboy1978uk/boneframework/README.md

 ### the module package class
-A module at the very least will implement `Barnacle\RegistrationInterface`, and if it is an MVC module containing routes then it should also implement `Bone\Mvc\Router\RouterConfigInterface`.
+A module at the very least will implement `Barnacle\RegistrationInterface`, and if it is an MVC module containing routes then it should also implement `Bone\Router\RouterConfigInterface`.
 There are four methods in all to implement:
 - `hasEntityPath(): bool`, if your module uses doctrine entities return true (requires `delboy1978uk/bone-doctrine` package)
 - `getEntityPath(): string`, if you return true, this is the folder your entity class resides.
 - `addToContainer(Container $c)`, described below